 Splashes of acidic foods and drinks like tomatoes, citrus fruits, sodas, coffee, wine, fruit juice, and even vinegar will damage marble.
 When you use a marble countertop for food preparation, you will need to wipe up any spills immediately.
 It may be a good idea to put down a protective sheet, such as silicone or plastic while working on a marble countertop.
 Or, use a large cutting board and do your prep work on it.

 Marble is tolerant of hot surfaces, but you should always protect it with a trivet.
 Use placemats and coasters under plates and glasses when serving on a marble countertop.
 Immediately after each meal, clean the countertop before you go on to other tasks.

 Dust at least once a week with a soft microfiber cloth.
 For wet cleaning, use a damp cloth and a pH-neutral cleaner designed for stone.
 Check with your countertop company for their recommendations.
 It is common to use mild dish soap and water.
 Put it in a spray bottle and spray the counter.
 Wipe and scrub gently with a damp cloth.
 Rinse the towel and wipe until all of the suds are gone.
 You can then dry the countertop with a soft towel.

 Do not use regular cleaning products that can etch the stone surface over time.
-Especially avoid cleaning products that include vinegar, bleach, ammonia, lemon juice, orange, or other citrus.
+Especially avoid cleaning products that include vinegar, bleach, ammonia, lemon juice, orange, or other citrus foods.
 Never use abrasive cleaners that will damage and dull the finish.
 Be sure to discuss this with any visitors or relatives who are staying with you or helping prepare a holiday feast.
 Have the appropriate cleaning products available and think of moving all of your vinegar to a locked cabinet.